 Thinking one day about Alice in Wonderland, she was struck by how pastoral the setting must seem to kids who, like her own, lived in urban surroundings.
 In New York City, you’re much more likely to fall down a manhole than a rabbit hole and, if you do, you’re not going to find a tea party.
 What you might find...?
 Well, that’s the story of Gregor the Overlander, the first book in her five-part fantasy/war series, The Underland Chronicles,which became a New York Times bestseller.
 It has been sold into 21 foreign territories.

 Her next series, The Hunger Games Trilogy, is an international bestseller.
-The Hunger Games has spent more than 260 consecutive weeks/more than five consecutive years to date on The New York Times bestseller list since publication in September 2008, and has also appeared consistently on USA Today and Publishers Weekly bestseller lists.
+The Hunger Games has spent more than 286 consecutive weeks/more than five-and-a-half consecutive years to date on The New York Times bestseller list since publication in September 2008, and has also appeared consistently on USA Today and Publishers Weekly bestseller lists.
 It has been sold into 56 territories in 51 languages.
 In 2010 Collins was named to the TIME 100 list as well as the Entertainment Weekly Entertainers of the Year list.

 Lionsgate released a film adaptation of THE HUNGER GAMES on March 23, 2012, directed by Gary Ross who also shared screenplay credit with Suzanne and Billy Ray.
 It broke multiple box office records and went on to become the 14th highest-grossing North American release of all time on its way to generating nearly $700 million at the worldwide box office.
 Lionsgate will release the second installment THE HUNGER GAMES: CATCHING FIRE worldwide on November 22, 2013 bringing back stars Jennifer Lawrence, Josh Hutcherson, Liam Hemsworth, Woody Harrelson, Elizabeth Banks, Donald Sutherland, Stanley Tucci and Lenny Kravitz along with new cast members Philip Seymour Hoffman, Sam Claflin, Jena Malone and Jeffrey Wright.
 The film is directed by Francis Lawrence, from a screenplay by Simon Beaufoy and Michael DeBruyn.
 Lionsgate will release THE HUNGER GAMES: MOCKINGJAY – PART 1 on November 21, 2014 and THE HUNGER GAMES: MOCKINGJAY – PART 2 on November 20, 2015, also directed by Lawrence.
 All four films are being produced by Nina Jacobson of Color Force and Jon Kilik.

 In September 2013, Suzanne released a critically acclaimed autobiographical picture book, YEAR OF THE JUNGLE, illustrated by James Proimos.
 It deals with the year she was six and her father was deployed to Viet Nam.
 It has been sold into 12 territories in 11 languages.
 Her first picture book, WHEN CHARLIE MCBUTTON LOST POWER, about a boy obsessed with computer games, was illustrated by Mike Lester and came out in 2005.
+It has been sold into 4 foreign territories.

 Suzanne currently lives in Connecticut with her family and a pair of feral kittens they adopted from their backyard.